Pratas Island: History

 The East Indiaman was wrecked on Pratas Island on or about 22 October 1800 with the loss of all aboard.
 At the time the island was known to British sailors as "Perates".
 In 1851, the British screw sloop wrecked on the south-east bend of Pratas Atoll while going to the aid of another wrecked vessel; the crew were all saved.
 Decades later, the boilers and parts of the machinery of the wreckage of HMS Reynard remained visible on the atoll.

 In 1859–1861, there was a correspondence between the British Colonial Office and the Hong Kong colonial authorities about building a lighthouse on the main island on the atoll.
 Despite an offer by a British businessman in Xiamen (Amoy) to build it, it was decided that the cost was too great and the matter lapsed.
 It is clear from the correspondence that no one supposed the atoll to be a part of any known jurisdiction, so negotiations might have been required to ensure that any construction would be legal.

 One consequence of that initiative was that, in 1858, the Royal Navy survey ship completed the first detailed survey of the atoll, resulting in the Plan of the Pratas Reef and Island, J. Richards and others, April 1858, being published by the British Admiralty.
 On the resulting chart three positions are proposed for a lighthouse: on Pratas Island, on the north-east corner, or on the southern edge near where HMS Reynard had stranded.
 In the north-east corner of the lagoon the chart notes "Anchorage for junks", indicating regular use by fishing and other small vessels taking shelter.
 The chart's rubric noted that the available safe draft for vessels entering was only 15 ft, so it was restricted to relatively small vessels only.

 In 1866, naturalist Cuthbert Collingwood visited Pratas Island and later published a description of it.

 In 1908–1909, a Japanese businessman named Nishizawa Yoshizi (西澤吉次) established a guano collecting station.
-He destroyed the Dawang Joss House (大王庙), dug up graves and poured the bone ashes of Chinese fishermen into the sea, and renamed the atoll "Nishizawa Island".
+He destroyed the Dawang Joss House (大王廟), dug up graves and poured the bone ashes of Chinese fishermen into the sea, and renamed the atoll "Nishizawa Island".
 After a diplomatic confrontation, Chinese sovereignty was re-established, and Nishizawa withdrew, after being compensated by the Guangdong provincial government, and after paying compensation for the destruction of a Chinese fishermen's shrine.

 In December 1930, the schooner (Sweden) ran aground on a coral reef off Pratas Island and was wrecked.